Jack Eckerd

 Jack Eckerd (May 16, 1913 – May 19, 2004) was an American businessman and the second generation owner of Eckerd chain of drugstores.

-Biography
+Early life

 Eckerd was born in Wilmington, Delaware, and graduated from Culver Military Academy and the Boeing School of Aeronautics.
 He was a pilot for the U.S. Army Air Forces during World War II, in which capacity he received three Air Medals and the Presidential Unit Citation.
 He was also involved in politics and served in both state and national governments for 30 years.
 In 1968, he developed the first residential adolescent treatment program for troubled boys, founded in Brooksville, Florida.

+Career

 Starting in the 1950s, he transformed his family's retail drugstore business into one of the leading self-service drugstore chains in the United States, Eckerd Drugs.
 His personal finances were estimated in 1975 by Forbes magazine at $150 million.